xiaoxianyu-office/mm/skills/conditions/distancefromtrackedlocation.md

 ## Description
-Checks if the distance between the entity and the tracked location is within the specified values
+Checks if the distance between the caster and its tracked location is within the specified values

 ## Attributes